~ Single Origin~ Ceremonial Grade Cacao ~ Origin: SPRINGS (Only)

 The superfood of all superfoods, Cacao—the dried seeds at the root of chocolate—is also one of the highest sources of magnesium in nature, full of antioxidants, calcium, zinc, copper and selenium.
 Cacao contains more antioxidants per gram than blueberries, goji berries, raisins, prunes and even pomegranates.

-Certain plants with strong medicinal benefits are known to be master or teacher plants - Cacao is one of these plants.
-It can have beautiful spiritual effects when respectfully consumed with the intention of self-transformation.
-It can be a powerful heart-opener, connecting us to our intuition, the natural world and unseen guidance.
+Certain plants with substantial medicinal benefits are known to be master or teacher plants—cacao is one of these plants.
+When respectfully consumed with the intention of self-transformation, cacao can have beautiful spiritual effects.
+It can also be a powerful heart-opener, connecting us to our intuition, the natural world, and unseen guidance.

 Though the sacred use of this incredible plant was almost forgotten, it is returning.

 Its unique alchemy can awaken powerful creative energies and reconnect us to our highest human potential.
-It can show us the way forward when we're feeling stuck, it can transform fear, aid us in recognizing and releasing blocks, patterns, and limiting beliefs buried deep in our subconscious, restoring emotional balance.
+It can show us the way forward when we're feeling stuck; it can transform fear and aid us in recognizing and releasing blocks, patterns, and limiting beliefs buried deep in our subconscious, restoring emotional balance.

 Health Benefits